 Project planning

-How many sites do you need to monitor?
+How many sites should you monitor?

 What are the minimum requirements for the data?